 Moulded eaves cornices are a feature of the large mid 18th century residences.
 They are mostly constructed in timber although the Grange, Darby Road, Coalbrookdale uses moulded ashlar.
 Vernacular fronts were treated with more simplicity.
-Until 1750 it is normal for the rafters to over sail the wall plate at the eaves giving a shadow line at eaves level.
-As the 18th century advanced it became more general to incorporate a brick over sailing course at the eaves.
+Until 1750 it is normal for the rafters to oversail the wallplate at the eaves giving a shadow line at eaves level.
+As the 18th century advanced it became more general to incorporate a brick oversailing course at the eaves.
 The most common type is of a dentil brick of alternately projecting headers.
-Less common is a diagonal, dogtooth pattern.
+Less common is a diagonal brick pattern, sometimes referred to as "dogtooth".
 A few of the better vernacular houses have dentil eaves of moulded brick.